aryanarora0303/league-of-legends-stats-app/design.md

 Thereby making it **streamline** to document, understand, add and remove game support from the application.

-### How would you organize the codebase for all these different functionality so the entire software is maintainable?
+### <span style="color:orange;">How would you organize the codebase for all these different functionality so the entire software is maintainable?</span>

 To organize the codebase for all these different functionalities so the entire software is maintainable, I would use a **modular approach** as described in the previous question.
 The application would be divided into **separate component, modules or functions**, each with a **specific set of responsibilities**.
 Each of these smaller parts would have its own directory with its own set of files and tests, and the code would be organized in a clear and consistent manner.

-### Provide a list of any lessons learned from this coding exercise
+### <span style="color:orange;">Provide a list of any lessons learned from this coding exercise</span>

 Lessons learned from this coding exercise include the importance of proper **error handling**, the usefulness of using a **rate limiter**, an **exponential backoff strategy** and **caching** to prevent overloading third-party APIs.

 Additionally, Upon working with the League of Legends API, I have come to appreciate the importance of having a **deep understanding of the product**.
 As someone who has not played the game before, certain aspects of the API responses caught me off guard and required additional research on my part.
 For example, the API lists items as “item1”, “item2”… and so on, without declaring them in a structured object like an array or object.
 While a player would know that there are only six items available, I initially struggled with how to handle this situation until I was able to figure it out.
 This experience has **reinforced my belief that having a comprehensive understanding of the product and its usage is essential to delivering effective solutions.**

-### Write out how you would approach this exercise differently now that you've gone through it. i.e. Given the intention was to limit development to 4 hours, how would you make use of your time differently, or, would you?
+### <span style="color:orange;">Write out how you would approach this exercise differently now that you've gone through it. i.e. Given the intention was to limit development to 4 hours, how would you make use of your time differently, or, would you?</span>

 In approaching this exercise differently, I would still spend a significant amount of time on the **planning and architecture phase** to ensure that the code is well-organized and maintainable.
 However, I would try to complete the **MVP (minimum viable product)** functionality as quickly as possible within the first two hours, and then focus on adding additional features and improvements in the remaining two hours.